Artash-N/LSTM_Music_Making_Machine/README.md

 # LSTM_Music_Making_Machine
 Using Long short-term memory (LSTM) Reccurent Neural Networks to create a musical response to a tune played on a virtual piano.
 Coded with Python3 and Tensorflow.

+Read more about the Music Making Machine project and see it in action at: https://hotpoprobot.com/2019/07/26/making-music-using-machine-learning-music-making-machine-m3/

 #

 You must use anaconda for this program, or install the libaries with only pip.